National Make a Difference Day is celebrated on the fourth Saturday of October every year.

 Volunteers can provide support in the following areas:

 - Reception services

 How to apply:

-To apply for any of these volunteering opportunities please complete our application form below and send to our resourcing officer, Derrick Howard: firstname.lastname@example.org
+To apply for any of these volunteering opportunities please complete our application form below and send to firstname.lastname@example.org

-Once Derrick has received your application, he will contact you to arrange to meet and discuss your aspirations.
+Once we've received your application, we'll contact you to discuss your aspirations.

 Make a difference today!